My experience with AWS China

 AWS China has its own domain.

 The amount of service available in China is smaller compared to other regions.
-For example, at the time this publication was written Fargate, EKS, EFS, AWS Secrets Manager and many more are not available in AWS China.
-For the complete list of available services on AWS China click here.
+For example, at the time this publication was written, Fargate, EKS, EFS, AWS Secrets Manager, and many more are not available in AWS China.

-The user accounts of AWS China are different to AWS global, because are in a completely separated infrastructure.
+The user accounts of AWS China are different from AWS global because are in a completely separated infrastructure.

 AWS China has no access to global Route53 service.

-Despite of above we still need to work with AWS China to service chinese customers.
-So, as with any other service it begins creating an account, but it does not end here: your identity must be verified by the chinese government before you may get access to AWS China Regions.
-Companies that want to register for an AWS China account need to provide a valid Chinese business license called ICP license (wikipedia).
-Moreover, depending on the business you are operating in China, there might be several regulatory requirements besides the ICP requirements.
-For more information click here.
+Despite these differences, we still need to work with AWS China to service Chinese customers.
+So, as with any other service, it begins creating an account but it does not end here: your identity must be verified by the Chinese government before you may get access to AWS China Regions.
+Companies need to provide a valid Chinese business license called ICP license.
+Moreover, depending on the business you are operating in China, there might be others requirements.

-At this point you may say “why bother?
-I can deploy in Singapore Region and have similar latency” and you will be right, the latency is similar.
-BUT you are still on the wrong side of the Great Firewall of China.
+At this point, you may say “Why should I bother?
+I can deploy in Singapore Region and have similar latency” and you will be right.
+But you are still on the wrong side of the Great Firewall of China.
 All traffic that enters and leaves mainland China must pass through the Great Firewall.

-There are only three entry points on the Chinese Firewall, so all traffic entering and leaving it is monitored by the government.
-Because of this, often there is congestion and packet loss, resulting in a poor user experience for our valuable chinese customers.
+There are only three entry points on the Chinese Firewall.
+All traffic entering and leaving it is monitored by the government.
+Because of this, often there is congestion and packet loss, resulting in a poor user experience for our valuable Chinese customers.

-You not only need to comply with chinese regulations, you have to make major changes to your infrastructure configuration and your architecture to adapt AWS China.
+You not only need to comply with Chinese regulations, but you also have to make major changes to your infrastructure configuration and your architecture to adapt to AWS China.